wadizaatour/reactQA/README.md

 ## Introduction

-Welcome to the Studocu React App!
+Welcome to the reactQA!
 This application allows users to add questions through a form input and view them in a list.
 It utilizes React for the user interface and Redux Toolkit for state management.

 ## Features

 - Add questions using a form input.
 - Display a list of added questions.
+- Delete all questions or separately
+- Tooltip

 ## Getting Started